wssct20/ProjectSpyder/Interface.md

 Anything within the `#DEBUG` section should be available for a developer or even the user, so that he can find out what went wrong.
 A good way would be to output this section entirely to the serial console.
-You don't need to interpret this section, as you will have another way of detection failures.
+You don't need to interpret this section, as you will have another way of detecting failures.

 Then follows the `#DATA` section.
 This section contains all of the important response data.